Park Profile and Fact Sheet

 OPERATING HOURS, SEASONS:

-Boyhood Home Unit at Knob Creek: Open year round from sunup to sundown.
-Staffed from Memorial Day through Labor Day.
+Boyhood Home Unit at Knob Creek: Grounds open year-round from sunup to sundown.
+Staffed 8:00 A.M. to 4:00 P.M.
+(ET) from Memorial Day through Labor Day, and on weekends from September 6 through October 30.
 Call for details.
 Both Units of the park operate on Eastern Time.
-Closed due to construction.

 CLIMATE, RECOMMENDED CLOTHING:

 Summers are hot and humid.
 Winters are moderately cold with variable precipitation.
 Recommend layers of clothing in fall and winter.
 Good walking shoes are suggested.

 The Birthplace Unit is located approximately 3 miles south of Hodgenville, Kentucky on U.S. 31E and KY 61.
 The Boyhood Home Unit at Knob Creek is located 8 miles north of Hodgenville along U.S. 31E.